‘Spongebob Squarepants’ Ending Not True: Fake Tweet Spreads Sad But Untrue Claims, ‘Indy Star’ Reports

 — – ♔ TheWay_ILive ♡ ™ (@DianaMariel12) February 25, 2018

-Previously, Snopes debunked rumors that Spongebob Squarepants has been cancelled in 2016, thanks to a short but concise statement from a representative of the entertainment company.
+Previously, Snopes debunked rumors that Spongebob Squarepants was to be canceled in 2016, thanks to a short but concise statement from a representative of the entertainment company.
 At the time, propagators who spread the fake news used the same screengrab strategy as they did in 2018.
 The outlet also recalled a similar hoax that spread in 2013.

-As it turned out, Nickelodeon actually ordered 29 more episodes for Spongebob Squarepants to be aired through 2019, bringing the show about the world’s favorite sea sponge to its twelfth season, Entertainment Weekly reported in May 2017.
+As it turned out, Nickelodeon actually ordered 29 more episodes for Spongebob Squarepants to be aired through 2019, bringing the show about the world’s favorite sea sponge to its 12th season, Entertainment Weekly reported in May 2017.

 “I’m one lucky airbreather to be the voice of Stephen Hillenburg’s briny brainchild!”
 Spongebob voice artist Tom Kenny told the outlet.